Wuxi railway station

-Wuxi railway station (无锡站 (無錫站, Wúxī zhàn)) is a railway station of Jinghu railway and Shanghai-Nanjing Intercity Railway, located in Chong'an District, Wuxi, Jiangsu.
-The station was initially opened in 1906, and became the most important train station in Wuxi.
-Wuxi Metro Line 1, opened in July 2014 and the Line 3 (opened in October 2020) has a stop here.
+Wuxi railway station (无锡站 (無錫站, Wúxī zhàn)) is a railway station of Jinghu railway and Shanghai-Nanjing Intercity Railway, located in Chong'an District, Wuxi, Jiangsu, is a special station under the jurisdiction of China Railway Shanghai Bureau Group Co., Ltd. The main lines are the Beijing-Shanghai Railway and the Shanghai-Nanjing Intercity Railway.

+Wuxi Station was first built in 1905 and was originally a first-class station; in 1973, Wuxi Station began to expand; in 1976, Wuxi Station was built as a double-track station; in 1999, Wuxi Station became a special-class station; on December 10, 2018, Wuxi Station The reconstruction project of the South Square has been completed and put into use.

+As of December 2018, the platform size of Wuxi Railway Station is 7 platforms and 12 lines.

+In 2022, the renovation and construction of the underground passage, square and surrounding buildings in the south square of the station have been started.

 History

 First Generation

 Wuxi Railways Station was opened its operation after the completion of Wuxi–Nanxiang section of Shanghai–Nanjing railway.
 The station was the second-class station, with a station building of 275 m2 and 2 platforms.
 There were 2 trains daily.
 In 1907, Wuxi–Changzhou section began operation.
 There was a proposal to construct a railway to Huzhou, Zhejiang via Yixing, Liyang, Guangde at the time, but the proposal was refused by the Beiyang government.

 Wuxi Railway Station was in the middle of the Shanghai-Nanjing Railway.
 Since its importance in transportation, it was upgraded to the first-class station in 1929.
 During spring of 1935, the railway operator opened a special "plum blossom-sightseeing" train to Shanghai.
 Until 1937, Wuxi station was the biggest station on Shanghai-Nanjing Railway in Wuxi, and the fasted train to Shanghai takes 2 hours and 22 minutes.
 A new track was constructed in 1942 under the Japanese-controlled Central China Railway.